TOP

 6.)
 Are

-there medical staff and facilities?
+there medical medical facilities and staff on the ship?
 Why do you require insurance?
-Yes.
-Excellent clinics, doctors and nurses are on
+Excellent clinics, doctors and nurses are on every ship, but most are not licensed American medical staff.
+They

-you for most medical care costs up to $10,000 (ten thousand dollars).
-It also protects you from a price increase if at the last minute your roommate must cancel.
-To read Royal Caribbean's insurance
+you for most medical care costs up to $10,000 (ten thousand dollars), but only after you return home and file a claim.
+This policy also protects guests from a price increase if at the last minute a roommate cancels for a qualifying reason.
+To read Royal Caribbean's newest insurance

 policy, click here.